Skip to main content

 File path structure

-The actual file data is stored on either your local file system or a file server.
-The file path structure can be fully customizable, depending on your needs.
-Use the ‚path builder’ to setup the naming convention and folder structure.
-Or, for a simple setup, just use one of the given presets.
+The actual files are stored on either your local file system or a file server.
+The file path structure is fully customizable to meet your needs.
+You can use the Path Builder to set up a personalized naming convention and folder structure, or, for a simpler setup, choose from one of the provided presets.

 Transcoding templates

-For a quick preview of the elements, various proxy files can be created.
-Some are necessary so the software can work efficiently:
+For a quick preview of the elements, various proxy files can be created, some of which are necessary for the software to function efficiently:

-• for sequences and movie files, a thumbnail and a filmstrip will be generated
+• for sequences and movie files, both a thumbnail and a filmstrip will be generated

-Additionally, you can use the transcoding tasks to create a movie proxy file or any other proxy you like.
+Additionally, you can use transcoding tasks to create a movie proxy file or any other proxy you need.
+It is also possible to back up files to a remote server, such as a cloud backup, or upload files to an FTP server.

 Let's start here: Quick start